 There’s one thing that every superhero really needs in their story, even more than powers, and that’s a villain.
-Not just any old villain, but a good villain.
-One who not only poses a credible threat, but challenges everything that makes them a hero in the first place.
-Of the four CW shows that make up the DCTV universe, which ones did their villains correctly?
+And not just any old villain, but a good one.
+Someone or something that not only poses a credible physical threat, but challenges everything that makes them a hero in the first place.
+Without a good villain, the story always suffers.

 (Full spoilers to follow)

 The two superhero shows most in need of repair coming into this latest TV season were Arrow and Legends of Tomorrow.
 Arrow‘s fourth season had a strong potential villain in Damien Darhk, but the season as a whole was a total mess.
 Despite a terrifically hammed up performance from Neil McDonough, the overall plot and his own motivations were wafer-thin.
 Legends based its whole season around stopping the immortal Vandal Savage, whose only power turned out to be the ability to suck all the charisma out of a scene, and made for an incredibly weak and uninteresting story as a result.

 But both these shows stepped up their game in a huge way this year.
 There are so many things both Arrow and Legends did right that they previously did wrong, from pacing to character work, but the main thing that leaps out to me is the handling of their antagonists.
 For Arrow, this was Prometheus and for Legends, it was the Legion of Doom.